livebook-dev/livebook/docs/cluster_notebook.md

 The usual workflow is to develop a notebook locally and then deploy it as an app to a Livebook app server running in the same infrastructure as the production environment of your Phoenix app.

 To support this workflow, we need to make the node name and cookie configurable.
 We'll use Livebook secrets for those configs.
 We'll use two secrets:

 - `PHOENIX_APP_ENV`: to hold the env name of the Phoenix app
 - `PHOENIX_APP_COOKIE`: to hold the value of the cookie of the node running our Phoenix app

-To have a different value for each of those two secrets, you can leverage the "additional secrets" feature from deployment groups.
-The setup would work like this:

-You can store the values for "dev environment" inside the regular secrets of your Teams organization:
+For "dev environment", we can use the regular secrets of your Teams organization:

 ![](images/clustering_dev.png)

 - For the `PHOENIX_APP_ENV`, you can store the value `dev`
 - For the `PHOENIX_APP_COOKIE`, you can store the value `secret` (or whichever other cookie value you're going to use in localhost dev)

-And then, you can override each of those secrets for the deployment groups of your production and staging environment:
+For the "production environment", we can use the "additional secrets" feature from deployment groups to override each of those secrets for the deployment group of your production environment:

 ![](images/clustering_config_per_env.png)